Lazychain/docs/learn/adr/0012-fairblock.md

 - EXECUTE:ANYONE:draw() -> Result(draw:boolean, error)
   - check campaignFinalized == false.
   - Call random generator (Fairblock or commit-reveal-scheme) to get a number from 0 to 100
-  - check if generated random > threshold
+  - check if generated random == user number
     - true:
       - Increase total_draws
       - Change an NFT ownership to user addr.